fieldtrip/website/tutorial/sourcemodel.md

  3.  processing of the surface meshes (smoothing, topology fixing, inflation, co-registration with a spherical template)

 Here is a [link](http://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) to the different processing steps.
 Although the FreeSurfer procedure can be invoked using only a few FreeSurfer commands, below we will describe the (sub)commands that will achieve the same.
 These commands sequentially generate a series of files (volumetric, surface and transformation matrices).
 Each of the output files serves as input to the sequential analysis steps.
 A table of file dependencies can be found [here](http://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllFilesVsSteps).
-There are a few analysis steps in FreeSurfer which are not guaranteed to give a nice result, and require some user interaction to get it right.
+There are a few analysis steps in FreeSurfer which are not guaranteed to give a nice result, and may require some user interaction to get it right.
 Moreover, FreeSurfer can be quite picky with respect to the exact format of the MRI-volumes.
-One step which in our experience is notorious for not being very robust is automatic skull-stripping.
-Therefore, we advocate a hybrid approach that uses SPM for an initial segmentation of the anatomical MRI during the preprocessing.
+One step which in our experience is notorious for not being very robust in older versions is automatic skull-stripping.
+Therefore, we used to advocate a hybrid approach that uses SPM or FSL for an initial segmentation of the anatomical MRI during the preparation.
 With this segmentation, we can create a skull-stripped image, which is a prerequisite for a correct segmentation in FreeSurfer.
-Although this approach may seem a bit convoluted (you may rightfully ask why we need to redo the segmentation in FreeSurfer if we already did it in SPM), the interdependencies between different files generated along the FreeSurfer pipeline make tapping into this pipeline at a random point quite complicated.
-For this reason a large part of the volumetric processing in FreeSurfer needs to be done as well.
+Since this approach is a bit convoluted (because it required the skullstripped image to be copied into the FreeSurfer directory in a specific format), and given the interdependencies between different files generated along the FreeSurfer pipeline (which moreover are FreeSurfer version specific), tapping into this pipeline at a random point is quite complicated.
+For this reason we discontinue the dissemination of this hybrid approach, and hope for the better that more recent versions of FreeSurfer work more robustly.

-To create a skullstripped anatomical image, you can do the following.
-We assume that you have executed all steps that are described in the section about preprocessing of the anatomical MRI, and that you have a file that contains the resliced anatomical image, expressed in the MNI-RAS coordinate system.

-	mri = ft_read_mri('Subject01.mgz');
-	mri.coordsys = 'spm';

-	cfg = [];
-	cfg.output = 'brain';
-	seg = ft_volumesegment(cfg, mri);
-	mri.anatomy = mri.anatomy.*double(seg.brain);

-	cfg             = [];
-	cfg.filename    = 'Subject01masked';
-	cfg.filetype    = 'mgz';
-	cfg.parameter   = 'anatomy';
-	ft_volumewrite(cfg, mri);

 In order to be able to use FreeSurfer, you need to have a working installation of the package.
 It can be downloaded from [here](http://surfer.nmr.mgh.harvard.edu/fswiki).
-If you are working at the Center of Neuroimaging of the Donders Institute you can find more versions of FreeSurfer under the /opt/FreeSurferXXX directories.
+If you are working at the Donders Centre for Cognitive Neuroimaging, FreeSurfer is available at the compute cluster, and you can find more versions of FreeSurfer under the /opt/FreeSurferXXX directories.
 (If you are working at the MPI for Psycholinguistics, you should install the software yourself in your directory.)
-We recommend to use FreeSurfer 5.3.
-You can run the commands just copying and pasting them into the terminal window of the Linux system (from where you used also MATLAB).
+We recommend to use FreeSurfer 6.0.
+You can run the commands just copying and pasting them into the terminal window of the Linux system.

 To get started, you need to set up your environment variables.
 Please pay close attention to the spaces in the following commands, or the lack thereof.

-	export FREESURFER_HOME=`<path to FreeSurfer>`
+	export FREESURFER_HOME=<path to FreeSurfer>
+	export SUBJECTS_DIR=<Subject directory>
-	export SUBJECTS_DIR=`<Subject directory>`
+	export SUBJECTNAME=<Subject name>

 SUBJECTS_DIR is the directory where you will store all the FreeSurfer-processed anatomical data of all your subjects.
-Then, type this command to set up FreeSurfe
+Then, type this command to set up FreeSurfer

 	source $FREESURFER_HOME/SetUpFreeSurfer.sh

-The following populates an empty subject-specific directory with subdirectorie
+The following populates an empty subject-specific directory with empty subdirectories

-	mksubjdirs $SUBJECTS_DIR/Subject01
+	mksubjdirs $SUBJECTS_DIR/$SUBJECTNAME

 Now, we are ready to start using FreeSurfer.
-As a first step in the volumetric pipeline, we have to 'convert' the anatomical MRI once more, but now using a FreeSurfer command.
-You start by making a new folder in the subject directory called "mri" into which you will copy both the masked and the original mgz files you created in the previous preprocessing steps in FieldTrip.
-All subsequent FreeSurfer commands will be called from the "mri" directory.
+As a first step, we have to 'convert' the anatomical MRI once more, but now using a FreeSurfer command.
+You start by putting the prepared acpc-registered MRI file which you created during the preparation steps in  the subject specific "mri" directory.
+Subsequently, this image is once more converted (adjusting the image orientation), using the mri_convert function from FreeSurfer.

-	cp Subject01masked.mgz $SUBJECTS_DIR/Subject01/mri/Subject01masked.mgz
-	cp Subject01.mgz       $SUBJECTS_DIR/Subject01/mri/Subject01.mgz
+	cp $SUBJECTNAME.mgz $SUBJECTS_DIR/$SUBJECTNAME/mri/$SUBJECTNAME.mgz

-	cd $SUBJECTS_DIR/Subject01/mri
+	cd $SUBJECTS_DIR/$SUBJECTNAME/mri

-	mri_convert -c -oc 0 0 0 Subject01masked.mgz brainmask.mgz
-	mri_convert -c -oc 0 0 0 Subject01.mgz       orig.mgz
+	mri_convert -c -oc 0 0 0 $SUBJECTNAME.mgz orig.mgz

-	recon-all -talairach      -subjid Subject01
-	recon-all -nuintensitycor -subjid Subject01
-	recon-all -normalization  -subjid Subject01
-	recon-all -gcareg         -subjid Subject01
-	recon-all -canorm         -subjid Subject01
-	recon-all -careg          -subjid Subject01
-	recon-all -careginv       -subjid Subject01
-	recon-all -calabel        -subjid Subject01
-	recon-all -normalization2 -subjid Subject01
-	recon-all -maskbfs        -subjid Subject01
-	recon-all -segmentation   -subjid Subject01
-	recon-all -fill           -subjid Subject01

-This ends the part of the FreeSurfer pipeline concerned with volumetric processing.
-At this stage you should have a file **filled.mgz** containing the segmentation of the cortical white matter (cerebellum is not included!).
-You can check how this looks using FieldTrip, by doing the followin

-	cd `<Subject directory>`/Subject01/mri
-	mri = ft_read_mri('filled.mgz');

-	cfg = [];
-	cfg.interactive = 'yes';
-	ft_sourceplot(cfg, mri);

-{% include image src="/assets/img/tutorial/sourcemodel/filled01new.png" width="550" %}

-*Figure 3.
-Filled mgz created by FreeSurfer.
-The two hemispheres have different colors (white and grey), cerebellum is not included.*

-#### 2. Source model: Surface based processing in FreeSurfer

-The surface construction is done by the following sequence of commands (from the Subject01/mri directory

-	recon-all -fill       -subjid Subject01
-	recon-all -tessellate -subjid Subject01
-	recon-all -smooth1    -subjid Subject01
-	recon-all -inflate1   -subjid Subject01
-	recon-all -qsphere    -subjid Subject01
-	recon-all -fix        -subjid Subject01
-	recon-all -white      -subjid Subject01
-	recon-all -finalsurfs -subjid Subject01
+	cp orig.mgz orig/001.mgz
+	# This last step is needed in version 6.0, not needed in 5.3

+	# Now run the automatic processing
-	recon-all -smooth2    -subjid Subject01
+	recon-all -autorecon1 -subjid $SUBJECTNAME
-	recon-all -inflate2   -subjid Subject01
+	recon-all -autorecon2 -subjid $SUBJECTNAME

-	# then use a shortcut command to do the rest, but we need the rawavg.mgz file to exist
-	cp $SUBJECTS_DIR/Subject01/mri/Subject01.mgz $SUBJECTS_DIR/Subject01/mri/rawavg.mgz
-	recon-all -autorecon3 -subjid Subject01
+	recon-all -autorecon3 -subjid $SUBJECTNAME

 After these steps (which may take quite a while) you end up with a bunch of files in the **Subject01/surf/** directory.
-We are going to use **lh.white** and **rh.white** to create the source space in the next step.
+The commands referenced above are also available as a shell-script in **[fieldtrip/bin/ft_freesurferscript.sh]**, for instance to be used in a batch processing mode.

-#### 3. Source model: Creation of the mesh using MNE Suite
+#### 2. Source model: Creation of the mesh using HCP-workbench

-Just like with FreeSurfer, we have to first take care that MNE-suite is installed, and that some environmental variables are correctly specified.
-If you are working in Nijmegen at the DCCN, you can find the MNE suite under the /opt/mne directory.
-At the MPI, the MNE suite is installed under the /mnt/data1/mne directory.

-	export MNE_ROOT=`<path to MNE>`
-	source $MNE_ROOT/bin/mne_setup.sh

-	export SUBJECTS_DIR=`<Subject directory>`
-	export SUBJECT=Subject01

-Now we can create the source space

-	mne_setup_source_space --ico -6

-This step creates a bunch of files in `<Subject directory>`/Subject01/bem/**, containing different representations of the source space.
-In subsequent steps, FieldTrip will use the **Subject01-oct-6-src.fif** file.
-We can already have a look in MATLAB at how the source space looks.
+Just like with FreeSurfer, you have to first take care that HCP-workbench is installed.
+If you work on the compute cluster of the DCCN in Nijmegen, this is already installed.
+Otherwise, please refer to the HCP-workbench documentation to set up the software [link]https://www.humanconnectome.org/software/connectome-workbench.
+In addition, this step needs as set of template files, that for now need to be retrieved from two different locations.
+First, you'd need to get the standard_mesh_atlases directory from https://github.com/Washington-University/HCPpipelines, which is located in the global/templates/ directory.
+One way to do this would be to selectively copy the contents of this directory to a location on your filesystem.
+Then, you also need to copy the template spherical meshes from fieldtrip/template/sourcemodel to the same directory.
+The files you need are the ones that are named L.*.gii, and R.*.gii.

 	sourcespace = ft_read_headshape('Subject01-oct-6-src.fif', 'format', 'mne_source');